-METADOL-D® poses risks of opioid addiction of the morphine type, and accordingly, carries the same potential for abuse, and misuse, which can lead to overdose and death.

-Each patient's risk should be assessed prior to prescribing METADOL-D, and all patients should be monitored regularly for the development of these behaviours or conditions (see WARNINGS AND PRECAUTIONS).
-METADOL-D should be stored securely to avoid theft or misuse.
+METADOL poses risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
+Each patient's risk should be assessed prior to prescribing METADOL, and all patients should be monitored regularly for the development of these behaviours or conditions (see WARNINGS AND PRECAUTIONS).
+Appropriate security measures should be taken to safeguard stocks of methadone against diversion.
+METADOL should be stored securely to avoid theft or misuse.